-Faculty and students in the Cognition and Neuroscience Program are working on a wide range of research questions across the domains of cognition, perception, and neuroscience.
-Students in this program are presented with a unique opportunity for integrative work across a variety of perspectives.
-Many Cognition and Neuroscience faculty collaborate with researchers in other areas of Psychology as well as other departments of the university including Computer Science, Geology, and Marketing.
+Faculty and students in the Cognition & Neuroscience (C&N) Area work on a range of research questions across the domains of cognition, perception, and neuroscience.
+Many C & N faculty collaborate with researchers in other areas of the Psychology and Neuroscience Department as well as other departments across the university including Computer Science, Engineering, Geology, and Education.

-For further information, please refer to our FAQs below.
-For information on how to apply to the Cognition and Neuroscience Science program, please visit the Psychology Graduate Bulletin.
+Students interested in applying to the doctoral program should carefully read through the FAQ below.
+For more specific information on how to apply to the Cognition and Neuroscience Area, please visit the Psychology Graduate Bulletin.